shernandez-ucm/kdtree-rag/README.md

-# KD-Tree Retrieval Augmented Generation
+# Retrieval Augmented Generation using LLama.cpp

 Code example that uses llama.cpp to generate embeddings from a .txt file and uses the Eigen library to handle and manipulate the embedding vectors.